daler/ucscsession/README.rst

   the coordinates of the view)
 * download PDFs of screenshots for the current view (or a new set of provided coordinates)
+* inspect currently loaded tracks
+* make bulk track visibility changes or change visibility one-by-one
+* zoom in and out from the current coordinates
+* log in to an account and use tracks loaded in that session

 Example usage::